Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Learn how TLSA records enable DANE for certificate authentication, providing an alternative to traditional CA validation.
 Includes examples for the DNScale dashboard and API.

 A TLSA (Transport Layer Security Authentication) record associates a TLS server certificate or public key with a domain name, enabling DANE (DNS-based Authentication of Named Entities).
 TLSA records provide an alternative or supplement to traditional Certificate Authority validation.
+While CAA records control which CAs can issue certificates for your domain, TLSA goes further by telling clients exactly which certificate or key to expect when connecting.

 How TLSA Records Work